 Creative copywriting like this can drive potential visitors to a museum, but what if they encounter a different tone of voice when they arrive?
 This begs the question of whether museums ought to stick to one tone of voice or whether they may use many.

 Should museums use more than one tone of voice?

-Having said that, it can make sense to vary your tone of voice depending on the type of communication you’re using – just as you might alter your tone to match different situations when you speak with someone face to face.
-An alternative way of thinking about this, is that you should vary your tone of voice depending on the needs of your visitors or users.
+It can make sense to vary your tone of voice depending on the type of communication you’re using – just as you might alter your tone to match different situations when you speak with someone face to face.
+An alternative way of thinking about this is to vary your tone of voice depending on the needs of your visitors or users.

 In their excellent book ‘Nicely Said’, writers Nicole Fenton and Kate Kiefer Lee suggest mapping written content against what your readers are doing and feeling at the time.
-“To connect with people and show you care,” the pair say, “adapt your style to fit their needs at the very moment they’re reading your content”.
+“To connect with people and show you care,” the pair say, “adapt your style to fit their needs when reading your content”.

 · What are they trying to do?
 Access something we can’t offer them